inkandswitch/patchwork/core/DESIGN-tool-isolation.md

   - self-host the assets on the site outside of the tool.
   - allow the tldraw CDN in the iframe CSP.
 I think we should try to avoid putting exceptions into the CSP, but I do think this one is unlikely to be a security vulnerability so this could also be a pragmatic short-term solution if we intend to move to the first option.
 - tools that use the account doc: sideboard, module-settings-manager, context-sidebar, settings, account
-  - these tools should be reworked a bit so that the account doc is never passed in to a tool directly, and then I think we should see if we can explicitly prevent that document from syncing to an iframe repo
-  - currently the tools which open in the non-sandboxed sidebars work, but I think we should sandbox the sidebars in the future so people can bring their own 3rd-party sidebar tools
+  - these tools should be reworked a bit so that the account doc is never passed in to a tool directly, and then I think we should see if we can explicitly prevent that document from syncing to an iframe repo. tools opened in the non-sandboxed sidebars work, but I think we should sandbox the sidebars in the future so people can bring their own 3rd-party sidebar tools.
-  - the tools which open in the main document area do not work properly when that area is opened in the isolated frame.
-These tools are module-settings-manager, settings, account.
-We should consider how we want to resolve this.
 Providers can probably help.
+  - when the module-settings-manager opens in the main document area, it does not work properly because of the package url rewriting (section 9).
+- codemirror-base: there's an issue with the styles on remount.
+If I open a doc, it looks right.
+If I open a folder then it looks wrong and stays wrong until page refresh.
+Claude: "When a CodeMirror document is opened, navigated away from (e.g., through a folder), and reopened, the codemirror-markdown theme styles (gutter hiding, content padding) may not re-apply correctly inside the iframe.
+The extensions load successfully on re-mount, but CodeMirror's internal style injection may not re-inject `<style>` tags that were removed during teardown.
+This does not affect the host-side patchwork-view.
+Investigation needed into CodeMirror's style lifecycle in sandboxed iframes."

 ## 14. Open Problem: integrating providers